ethanjli/pinspawn-action/README.md

-have to figure out how to install the required dependencies yourself - take a look at [action.yml](./action.yml) to see what extra apt packages get installed on top of the GitHub Actions runner's default set of packages, and to see how you can pass inputs to the `gha-wrapper-pinspawn.sh` script as environment variables.
+have to figure out how to install the required dependencies yourself - take a look at [action.yml](./action.yml) to see what extra apt packages get installed on top of the GitHub Actions runner's default set of packages, and to see how you can pass inputs to the [gha-wrapper-pinspawn.sh](./gha-wrapper-pinspawn.sh) script as environment variables.
+Or, if you really can't tolerate using environment variables, you can instead directly invoke [pinspawn.sh](./pinspawn.sh) - look at the contents of `gha-wrapper-pinspawn.sh` to see how to do so.

 ## Alternatives